 5. Appeals must be presented in writing within 10 working days following the decision being appealed so that documents can be reviewed, involved individuals can be interviewed and remedial actions can be taken promptly (if required).

 6. Replies from the Committee on Documented Disability appeals will be provided within 30 working days or sooner (if possible).
 In certain cases, the time for response to appeals may be extended upon written consent from both parties.

-7. Replies from the CAR may take longer so it is important that the student initiate the appeal long before the senior year.
-It often takes several weeks to set up a CAR meeting and, if the CAR recommends a waiver to a requirement, that waiver must be ratified at the next faculty meeting in order to take effect.
+7. Replies from the Committee on Academic Requirements (CAR) may take longer so it is important that the student initiate the appeal as early as possible.
+It often takes several weeks to set up a CAR meeting.
+Furthermore, if the CAR recommends a waiver to a requirement, that waiver must be ratified at the next faculty meeting to take effect.

-8. The Equal Opportunity Officer, Sharmaine LaMar, is available to support and guide the student throughout the appeal process.
-She is also a consultant to the Disability Services Office and the Committee on Documented Disabilities.
-For more information, visit the Swarthmore Equal Opportunity Office or contact Sharmaine LaMar at firstname.lastname@example.org or 610-690-5675.
+8. The Office of Equal Opportunity is available to support and guide the student throughout the appeal process.
+For more information, visit the Swarthmore Equal Opportunity Office website or contact Human Resources at email@example.com or 610-328-8397.

-If a student with a disability feels he/she has experienced discrimination based on a disability, the student should consult with the Coordinator of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, and/or the Equal Opportunity Officer.
+If a student with a disability feels he/she has experienced discrimination based on a disability, the student should consult with the staff of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, and/or the Equal Opportunity Officer.
 They can advise the student about the College procedures and policies concerning discrimination.
-If a student with a disability has a complaint, based on the disability, against a college employee or fellow student, he/she is encouraged to discuss the concern with the person directly or he/she may contact the employee's supervisor, the Coordinator of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, or the Human Resources office.
+If a student with a disability has a complaint based on the disability against a college employee or fellow student, the student is encouraged to discuss the concern with the person directly or the student may contact the employee's supervisor, staff of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, or the Human Resources office.